 Petitioner completes the appropriate petition.
 Sample forms can be found on the Virginia’s Judicial System website or above.
 Forms may also be available at the Walter T. McCarthy Law Library in the Arlington County Court House.
 Original petition may be signed by a deputy clerk, or notarized.
 Indicate notary registration number and place of notarization.

 1. Petitioner must obtain three copies of the Warrant of Arrest

 2. Petitioner makes three copies of the Petition or Motion for Expungement

-- One for Commonwealth’s Attorney
+- One copy to be served on the Commonwealth’s Attorney

 3. Petitioner obtains from a law enforcement agency:

 - One complete set of fingerprints.
 Petitioner must provide a copy of the Petition for Expungement and warrant of arrest to the law enforcement agency